-Child’s death ruled homicide, remains found in apartment
+Woman and her boyfriend arrested in death of woman’s child

 Deputy Thomas Gilliland, a spokesman for the Harris County Sheriff’s Office, also said he could not immediately provide any more information because his agency was still investigating the death.

-One of the surviving siblings, a 15-year-old, called the sheriff’s department Sunday and told authorities his 9-year-old brother had been dead for a year and the body was inside the apartment, according to the law enforcement agency.
+One of the surviving siblings, a 15-year-old, called the sheriff’s department Sunday and told authorities his brother had been dead for a year and the body was inside the apartment, according to the law enforcement agency.

-Deputies found the teen and two other siblings, ages 10 and 7, living alone in the apartment, said Harris County Sheriff Ed Gonzalez.
+Deputies found the teen and two other siblings, ages 10 and 7, living alone in the apartment, Gonzalez said.
 The 15-year-old told authorities his parents had not lived in the apartment for several months.

-The mother of the children and her boyfriend were later located, authorities said.
-Both were questioned and later released.

 Gonzalez said it appeared that the surviving children were “fending for each other,” with the oldest sibling caring for the younger two.

-Their apartment didn’t have any power and a neighbor had helped the children by charging a cellphone for them and buying them food, Gilliland said.
+Their apartment didn’t have any power, and a neighbor had helped the children by charging a cellphone for them and buying them food, Gilliland said.

 The younger children appeared to be malnourished and had physical injuries, according to the sheriff’s office.
 All three siblings were taken to a hospital and assessed and treated.